-The book presents an impressive theoretical framework around how good ideas emerged in human history and debunking myths associated with the same.
+The book presents a robust theoretical framework around how good ideas emerged in human history and debunking myths associated with the same.
 The underlying theme of the book is how coral reefs, big cities, and the world-wide-web provide the right platform for innovation.

-A right platform for innovation provides liquid networks which encourage rapid information sharing, serendipitous encounters, the formation of slow hunches, the exploration of the adjacent possible, and exaptation of the existing solutions for solving seemingly unrelated problems.
+The right platform for innovation provides liquid networks that encourage rapid information sharing, serendipitous encounters, the formation of slow hunches, the exploration of the adjacent possible, and exaptation of the existing solutions for solving seemingly unrelated problems.

-- 10/10 rule: It takes about 10 years for a new technology to be developed and another 10 for its mass adoption.
+- 10/10 rule: It takes about ten years to develop new technology and another 10 for its mass adoption.
 The web has compressed it to 1/1.

 The Adjacent Possible

 - Stephane Tarnier, an obstetrician in 1870, took inspiration from chicken incubators to construct human incubators.
-The same incubators turn out to be difficult to be repaired in the developing world and a new one built out of auto spare parts turned out to be better.
+It was difficult to repair the same incubators in the developing world, and a new one built out of auto spare parts turned out to be better.

 - The adjacent possible innovations come from the first-order combination of what’s already available (“spare parts”).